Adil-Bee200/UBC_Bunnies_frontend-project/README.md

 > 🏆 Winner – NWPlus Hackathon 2025

-This repository contains a **cleaned and final version** of the UBC-Bunnies project originally built at the NWPlus hackathon.
-The codebase has been reorganized and documented for portfolio purposes

 ### Frontend Development Skills Demonstrated
 - **Responsive Web Design** - Mobile-first approach with fluid layouts
 - **Modern CSS Techniques** - Flexbox, Grid, custom properties, and animations